google/autocxx/README.md

 * `gen/cmd` - a command-line tool which does the same.
 * `src` (outermost project)- the procedural macro `include_cxx` as described above.

+# Where to start reading

+The main algorithm is in `engine/src/lib.rs`, in the function `generate()`.
+This asks `bindgen` to generate a heap of Rust code and then passes it into `engine/src/bridge_converter.rs` to convert it to be a format suitable for input to `cxx`.

+However, most of the actual code is indeed in `engine/src/bridge_converter.rs`.
+Start by looking at `convert_items`.

 # How to develop

 If you're making a change, here's what you need to do to get useful diagnostics etc.